GavinRay97/PolyDB/README.md

 Here's a demo, asking Claude Code to query `Postgres <-> MySQL <-> MongoDB` databases containing e-commerce-like data:

+> **Fair warning:** This is what happens when I get bored on weekends.
+>
+> For actual production workloads, check out my day job where we've solved these problems properly: https://promptql.io

 ```sql
 SELECT /* ... */
 FROM pg.user_db.public.users    u